OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network: Ablation and Analysis

-Results in Table~\ref{tab:four-data} shows that OmDet performs stronger and OmDet-Shallow only partially solve the MDOD challenges.
+Table~\ref{tab:four-data} shows that OmDet performs stronger and OmDet-Shallow only partially solve the MDOD challenges.
 OmDet-Shallow achieves good performance on PASCAL VOC, WIDER FACE, and WIDER Pedestrian compared with OmDet-Single.
-This is reasonable since OmDet-Shallow resolves the taxonomy conflict challenge and enables semantic sharing among object label embeddings, similar to Detic~\cite{zhou2022detecting}.
+This is because OmDet-Shallow resolves the taxonomy conflict challenge and enables semantic sharing among object label embeddings, similar to Detic~\citep{zhou2022detecting}.

 However, OmDet-Shallow fails on COCO with a low AP score, since it cannot resolve the fore/background inconsistency challenge.
 Since COCO has 80 categories, which is much larger than the other three datasets, many of its objects are considered as background in the other three datasets.
-Therefore, we suspect the low is AP is caused by incorrectly detecting COOC objects as background.
+Therefore, the low AP is caused by incorrectly detecting COCO objects as background.
 We visualize outputs of OmDet-Shallow and OmDet on COCO images in Figure \ref{fig:Shallow vs Deep}, which confirms our hypothesis that OmDet-Shallow detects many objects that are not in Pascal VOC and Wider Face/Pedestrian as background.
-More examples can be found that although OmDet-Shallow correctly detects all pedestrians in the last images due to overlap with WIDER Pedestrian, it misses object "Skis".
-Unlike OmDet-Shallow, OmDet has benefited from deep fusion and task-conditioned object detection, and detects all the images correctly.
+More examples can be found that although OmDet-Shallow correctly detects all pedestrians in the last images, it misses object "Skis".
+Unlike OmDet-Shallow, OmDet has benefited from deep fusion and detects all the images correctly.